AlshehriAli0/Python-Banking-App/README.md

 ## Course Information

-This project was developed as the final project for the Introduction to Programming course.
+This project was developed as the final group project for the Introduction to Programming course.
 It showcases the practical application of programming concepts learned during the course.

 ## Requirements